Maradona caught clowing around

 Blackburn boss Sam Allardyce has denied claims that he plans to take the Premier League by storm by infecting every other team with swine flu.

-After two massive defeats against Arsenal and Chelsea, The Lancashire-based carriers-of-the-disease are rumoured to be deploying new biological-warfare approaches in order to eliminate their competition.
+After two massive defeats against Arsenal and Chelsea, The Lancashire-based outfit are rumoured to be researching new biological-warfare approaches in order to eliminate their competition.

 Allardyce learned powerful mind-tricks at the Reebok